 If these feats of transportation aren't enough, it's worth looking at what happened in 1999 in North Carolina.
 The Cape Hatteras Light Station, which consists of about seven historic structures, was successfully relocated about 2,900 feet from a spot on the beach where it had stood since 1870.

 The lighthouse had to be removed because of shoreline erosion.
 Too precious to lose, they safely moved it to a new site where historic buildings were placed in a spatial and elevational relationship to each other, exactly as it had been at the original site.
 The move was highly publicized, though it had been hotly debated by many who thought that it was impossible to accomplish.
 After all, nothing of this type had ever really been moved before.
 The lighthouse still stands today and is a tourist attraction run by the National Park Service.

 These cases illustrate the remarkable ability of transportation today.
 Permanent structures such as homes, buildings, and historic sites can be relocated, thanks to the miracles of modern-day transportation.
 The credit goes to the ingenuity of shrewd and innovative transportation planners who are able to engineer a move and plan it precisely with utmost detail.
-It surely demonstrates how important and critical the supply chain and its transportation capabilities are in our modern world.
+It surely demonstrates how important and critical supply chain monitoring and its transportation capabilities are in our modern world.

 Subscribe to our blog to get regular email updates on food safety, pharmacy safety, and supply chain insights.

 Stay up-to-date with the latest news in food and pharmacy safety, facilities monitoring, and supply chain visibility.